Control Panel

 • Viewport Samples: Number of viewport render samples per pixel.

-• Volumetric Samples: This controls the number of times that Eevee calculates a render pass for the volume in the nebula.
+• Volume Steps: This controls the number of times that Eevee calculates a render pass for the volume in the nebula.

 • Bloom Threshold: This affects the glow of the stars.
 Reducing this value increases the number of stars affected and the overall brightness of the nebula.